Sonnet 126: Analysis

 When analyzing the final couplet, author and critic R. Graves reasons that this couplet is not only the pictographic "Quietus" of line 12 but also the "delayed Oddity" mentioned in line 11: "Audite (though delayd) answer'd must be."
 (Here even the parentheses seem like a predictive pun).

 One meaning of this line is, "My reader must try to explain my terminal 'Oddity'.
 Another pun occurs in the verb "to render," which has three relevant meanings.
 The first, "to repeat", seems connected with the punning phrase "two rendered he" and with the couplet's "repetition."
-But the other two meanings are more interesting : "to melt (fat, etc.)", and to "reproduce or represent, esp. by artistic means; to depict".
+But the other two meanings are "to melt (fat, etc.)", and to "reproduce or represent, esp. by artistic means; to depict".
 These meanings join the tangled double entendres in "Enter [Endure, End here, And hear] Quietuses two [to] render thee" to suggest such readings of line 12 as "You're suffering a melt-down over this couplet" and "Nature's two 'Quietuses' intrude here to depict you".
 Because an "Audit" was originally a "hearing," one ironic idea here is that something silent (like the missing couplet) can be "heard" and "must be answered--or can be "Anne's word."
 The pun "End here" (line 12) signals the poet's early ending in line 12, not 14.
 A different kind of runic wit occurs in the punning conceit "Enter Quietuses to [two]" where two abstractions—the empty couplet lines—hover like hooded figures in a medieval morality.

 Though scholars may differ in their interpretation of text, the central idea seems to be very clear.
 Sonnet 126 deals with a marked lapse of time and leads the reader to the realization that the relationship between author and subject has continued on for years but has now begun to wane or fizzle out.
 Ramsey, too, believes that the central idea rests in the reality of the natural relation that must be paid and the truth that must be faced by the author.
 Through these words, it is divulged that love changes, beauty passes, and men die.